H2Swine/flac/man/flac.md

 	will otherwise exit with an *error* (again, to guard against mistakes).

 **\--sign**={signed\|unsigned}
-:	(Input from raw or output to raw) Specify the sign of samples.
+:	(Input from raw or output to raw) Signedness of each sample.

 **\--endian**={big\|little}
-:	(Input from raw or output to raw) Specify the byte order of samples.
+:	(Input from raw or output to raw) Byte order of each sample.

 **\--channels**=\#
-:	(Input only) specify number of channels.
-The channels must be
+:	(Input only) Number of channels.
+The channels must be interleaved,
-	interleaved, and in the order of the FLAC format, see the format specification; the encoder (/decoder) cannot re-order channels.
+	and in the order of the FLAC format, see the format specification; the encoder (/decoder) cannot re-order channels.

 **\--bps**={8\|16\|24\|32}
-:	(Input only) specify bits per sample (per channel: 16 for CDDA.)
+:	(Input only) Bits per sample (per channel: 16 for CDDA.)

 **\--sample-rate**=\#
-:	(Input only) specify sample rate (in Hz.
+:	(Input only) Sample rate (in Hz.
 Only integers supported.)

 **\--input-size**=\#
-:	(Input from stdin only) specify the size of the raw input in bytes.
+:	(Input from stdin only) Size of the raw input in bytes.
 	This option can only be used when encoding from stdin, and is only needed in conjunction with options that need to know the input size beforehand (like, \--skip, \--until, \--cuesheet )
-	If specified input size does not match actual size, the encoder will either truncate or give *warning* about unexpected end-of-file.
+	Upon a mismatch to actual size, the encoder will either truncate or print a *warning* about unexpected end-of-file.

 ## ANALYSIS OPTIONS